Learn expert tips and discover how to be prepared for your appointment.

 Regardless of the spending limit you select for your wedding day, chances are you'll have flowers at your ceremony and reception.
 While florals are a luxury item that tend to take up a large portion of the budget, brides and grooms feel it's money well spent, as they love having lush, fragrant blossoms adorn the décor of their wedding day.
 Even if you choose not to have flowers and instead opt for greenery, you'll likely have some sort of a floral bouquet and still need to consult with a floral designer.

-Once you've selected a wedding florist with whom to work, it's important to make sure you're on the same page when it comes to your goals for the big day.
+Once you've selected an event florist with whom to work, it's important to make sure you're on the same page when it comes to your goals for the big day.
 Setting the tone for your expectations and listening to their feedback and advice on how to make your dreams a reality – while staying in budget – is of the utmost importance.
 After all, much of your wedding design will rely on gorgeous blooms in terms of bouquets and boutonnieres, ceremony arrangements, centerpieces, and even more luxurious floral installations, such as flower walls, chandeliers, and ceiling masterpieces.

 "With greenhouses and the ability to ship flowers around the world, most flowers can be found year-round.
 Although, with that said, it doesn’t mean the flowers are always at the best quality or price point for the big day.
 We are often asked to use local flowers for weddings; however, 95% of the flowers used for weddings and events are actually shipped in from somewhere far away.
 The availability of local product is limited to the area’s growing season but also to the amount of stems farms allow you to buy.
 Both of these factors make it very hard to create an event using only local flowers if there is a certain color palette in mind." - Rick Davis of Amaryllis Floral & Event Design